Please Like Me

 "My mum has been in a psychiatric hospital, so I have lived it.
 We also did a lot of research with the Melbourne Clinic and Black Dog in Australia.
 What we learnt is that Psychiatric Hospitals vary widely.
 Some are extreme, they can be terrifying.
 Some are quite lovely.
 The universal thing they have is that it’s a lot of people trying their best to be happy, which can be fucking challenging"

-I seriously urge everyone to watch Please Like Me, it's uniquely Australian comedic take on life in a realistic, thought provoking and diverse way is enlightening, educating and highly entertaining.
+I seriously encourage everyone to watch Please Like Me, it's uniquely Australian comedic take on life in a realistic, thought provoking and diverse way is enlightening, educating and highly entertaining.

 If you are in a crisis call 000, go to the hospital or call Lifeline on 13 11 14 in Australia.
 View links to worldwide crisis hotlines in the sidebar.